ebuntel/Brainextemp/README.md

 ## Gcluster
 RReturn by genex.preprocess.do_gcluster.
 Gcluster is the general form that retains the Genex Cluster information.
 ### Attributes
-* data_dict(dict): dictionary object that holds the cluster information
+* data(dict): dictionary object that holds the cluster information
     * key(integer): length of the sequence in the cluster
         * value(dict): the clustered sequence of keyed length
             * key(Sequence): Sequence object that is the representative
             * value(list): list of Sequence that are represented by the key

+* filtered_data: dictionary object that has the same structre as the data.
+When returned by do_gcluster filtered_data will have the same value as the data attribute.
+If filter is applied on the Gcluster object, the filtered _data object will reflect that filter.
+See Gcluster.Methods.gfilter for more details
 ### Methods
 Gcluster has various methods with which the user can retrieve and manipulate the Genex Cluster data.
 #### Collect